mulesoft-consulting/mss-demo/README.md

 Simple steps to get this example running

-## Running on premise <a name="runonopremise"/>
-In this section we detail the way you should run your Anypoint Template on your computer.

 ### Where to Download Mule Studio
 First thing to know if you are a newcomer to Mule is where to get the tools.